Colombia's soccer federation president and son among 27 arrested in chaos at Copa America final

 MIAMI GARDENS, Fla. — (AP) — Colombia's soccer federation president and his son were among 27 people arrested during the crowd control issues that broke out Sunday at the Copa America final between Argentina and Colombia, police said Monday.

-Ramon Jamil Jesurun was booked on three counts of battery on an official Sunday, arrest records showed.
+Ramon Jamil Jesurun was booked on three counts of battery on an official, arrest records showed.

 Colombia's soccer federation didn’t immediately respond Monday to a request for comment from the AP.